grafana/grafana/docs/sources/panels/field-configuration-options.md

 ### Custom field options

 Some visualizations have custom field options.
-For example the [Table]({{< relref "visualizations/table-panel.md" >}}) visualization has many custom field optons.
+For example the [Table]({{< relref "visualizations/table-panel.md" >}}) visualization has many custom field options.
 Community panels can add their own custom field options as well, and they might differ across visualizations.

 ## Configure all fields